chtenb/neo-ansi/README.md

 Thus, color themes that implement this highlighting scheme are assignments of colors to ANSI color numbers.

 To comply with principle **B.1** and **B.2** we need to formulate a loose guideline for what kind of language constructs should be assigned to which color numbers.
-This is a global loose guideline, but language specific support can overrule this if it makes the highlighting scheme comply better with the design principles from **A** and **B**.
+Language specific support can overrule this guideline if it makes the highlighting scheme comply better with the design principles from **A** and **B**.
-The guideline is based on common patterns seen in popular syntax highlighting color themes and aims to make it easy for color theme designers to comply with the design principles.
+The guideline is very loosely based on common patterns seen in popular syntax highlighting color themes and simultaneously aims to make it easy for color theme designers to comply with the design principles.

-To make principle **A.1** feasible for color theme designers, the language construction assignment should make sure that the first 8 colors are assigned fairly balanced among each other and assigned more frequently on average than the last 8 colors.
-This way color theme designers can make sure that the first 8 colors form a nicely balanced palette and be assured that the resulting color theme will balanced consistently across languages.

 ### For programming languages